Our Ultimate Guide to Primitive Country Decor can help you create a welcoming and stylish primitive country themed home!

 - Rural

-The website, Goodbye City Life, has their own definition if primitive decor, “primitive decorating is part flea market finds, part shabby chic, part ‘make-do” and we think that is a perfect description.
+The website, Goodbye City Life, has their own definition if primitive decor:

-Wikipedia defines primitive decorating as a style of decorating using primitive folk art style that is characteristic of a historic or early Americana time period, typically using elements with muted colors and a rough and simple look to them…….designed to have an old or antique look but created using new materials.
+Primitive decorating is a style of decorating using primitive folk art style that is characteristic of a historic or early Americana time period, typically using elements with muted colors and a rough and simple look to them…….designed to have an old or antique look but created using new materials.
 Examples of antiquing techniques used by primitive folk artists include tea or coffee staining and sanding down paint to create a worn, aged look.
 The style is sometimes referred to as country style.

 What is the Difference Between Primitive Country and Shabby Chic, Americana, Rustic, Vintage, and Farmhouse Styles?